Building Access

 1. When University buildings are locked, University Security Officer's will patrol buildings to ensure remaining occupants are authorized for access.

 3. Most spaces within the University should be locked when not occupied by an authorized user.
+University community members should lock these spaces upon departure when the space is being left unoccupied.

-5. University community members should notify University Security to report any suspected unauthorized building occupants.
+4. University community members should notify University Security to report any suspected unauthorized building occupants.

-6. Individuals who do not possess a University employee ID or University student ID and are not authorized to be in the space they are in will be escorted from the building.
+5. Individuals who do not possess a university employee ID or University student ID and are not authorized to be in the space they are in will be escorted from the building.
 University Security will confiscate any university keys in the possession of persons found not in compliance with this policy.
 Confiscated keys may be picked up the following business day after verification from the authorized department that the confiscated keys were properly provided to the individual in accordance with the University key policy.

-• University Security will request assistance from the Mankato Department of Public Safety in cases of person(s) refusing to provide identification and/or refusing to leave the premises.
+6. University Security will request assistance from the Mankato Department of Public Safety in cases of person(s) refusing to provide identification and/or refusing to leave the premises.

 Rationale

 The University takes its responsibility seriously to provide students and university employees with safe facilities and well-maintained equipment and materials.
 Allowing access to facilities is a valuable part of a student's educational experience and necessary for staff to perform their duties.
-We must allow this access in a way that is safe for the community
+We must allow this access in a way that is safe for the community.